Sunrise and Sunset

 Blessed Christmas

-Posted in God, Holidays, Scriptures with tags Christmas, Holidays, Jesus Christ on December 25, 2009 by Juli Jarvis162
+Posted in God, Holidays, Scriptures with tags , , on December 25, 2009 by Juli Jarvis

 Therefore the Lord himself will give you a sign: The virgin will be with child and will give birth to a son, and will call him Immanuel. – Isaiah 7:14 (NIV)